iguessthislldo/opendds-devguide-converter/devguide/introduction.rst

 The *data reader* takes data from the subscriber, demarshals it into the appropriate type for that topic, and delivers the sample to the application.
 Each data reader is bound to a particular topic.
 The application uses the data reader’s type-specific interfaces to receive the samples.

+Dynamic data readers (see section  16.7.4.3 ) can be used when code generated from IDL is not available or desired.
+Dynamic data readers are also type-safe, but type checking happens at runtime.

 Built-In Topics
 ===============